corsairmarks/combined_stellaris_enhancements_and_fixes/README.md

 This mod is not compatible with achievements because it overwrites core Stellaris files.

+### Post-Game Start

+This mod can be safely added after the game has started, but should not be removed from a game in-progress.
+Losing access to the new technology "" could

 ## Known Issues

 Overriding a civic generates an error log.
 Expect to see one line in the error.log file similar to this: